robocorp/example-windows-notepad/README.md

-# example-windows-notepad
+# Windows Notepad automation

-Contains Robocorp Robot which automates Windows Notepad.
+Contains a Robocorp robot which automates Windows Notepad.

-**explanation.** _"Robocorp Robot"_ means directory structure which is runnable with **rcc** tool (link at the bottom)
+**Explanation.** _"Robocorp Robot"_ means a directory structure which is runnable with [RCC](https://github.com/robocorp/rcc).

 ## Robot steps

-  1. open test.txt from current directory and expect that it is opened by Notepad (as .txt associated application)
+  1. Open test.txt from current directory in Notepad.
-  2. change font settings
+  2. Change font settings.
-  3. clear existing text
+  3. Clear existing text.
-  4. copy text from clipboard into editor
+  4. Write text into the editor.
-  5. save and exit
+  5. Save and exit.

 ## Configuring run with environment variables

-  - **FILE_TO_OPEN** (absolute filepath to file, defaults to current directory's _test.txt_)
+  - **FILE_TO_OPEN** (an absolute filepath to file, defaults to current directory's _test.txt_)
   - **NOTEPAD_FONT_NAME** (default with Python is _Comic Sans MS_ and with RFW _Times New roman_)
   - **NOTEPAD_FONT_SIZE** (default is _18_)
   - **NOTEPAD_FONT_STYLE** (default is _Regular_)